 There are two key factors of PPTP: encryption and authentication.
 PPTP encrypts your data and places it in packets by creating a tunnel.
 This tunnel provides secure transfer of data over WAN or LAN.

-PPTP makes it safe for transfer data through encapsulation, encryption, and eventual authentication.
+PPTP makes it safe to transfer data through encapsulation, encryption, and eventual authentication.
 With PPTP, you can access the internet and remain secure even on public networks.

 There are security concerns related to PPTP, which I will discuss later in detail.
 As of now, it is only important to know that PPTP is one of the earliest tunneling protocols.
 This makes it less advanced than its some alternatives.